17 tips for finding an apartment in Paris (Part 2)

 11. Saving time

 Your net income is not three times the rent?
 You are without a permanent employment contract?
 You don't have a French bank account yet and your domestic documents in your application folder aren't convincing?
-Then save yourself rejections and superfluous contacts: Prefer private landlords and look out for phrases for loss-of-rent insurances such as "GLI" ("garantie loyer impayé" or "assurance loyer impayé") in the flat advertisements.
+Then save yourself rejections and superfluous contacts: Prefer private landlords and look out for phrases for loss-of-rent insurances such as "GLI" ("garantie loyer impayé" or "assurance loyer impayé") in the apartment ads.
 Here you don't even have to hope, because you are not accepted as a tenant with your situation and are rejected directly.

 12. Banishing the data protectionist in your head